What is the Pill?

 The Pill may not be effective if:

-- vomiting occurs within 3 hours of taking the hormone pill
+- You vomit within 3 hours of taking it

 See Missed pills for instructions.